azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 myapi-7c74475b88-7jhtq              0/1     Terminating         0          45m
 ```

 As you can see, Kubernetes immediately starts a new pod (`myapi-7c74475b88-rpv8x`), because for a certain amount of time, there are only 3 pods running/available in the cluster.
-And in the deployment, we told Kubernetes to always have 4 pods of the API present.
+And in the deployment, we told Kubernetes to always have 4 pods of them present.

 ### Scale on purpose

 Of course, you can scale such a deployment on purpose to e.g. 3 or 6 replicas.
-Therefor, you should use the `scale` command.
+Therefor, you should use the `scale` command (or simply edit the deployment manifest).
 Kubernetes will then kill or create the corresponding amount of pods to fulfill the request.
 Try it out:

 ```zsh
 # Scale up to 6 replicas